keymask/keymask-js/README.md

 One way of doing this is to create multiple `Keymask` instances, each with a unique 256-bit seed.
 A more efficient alternative is to have all of the instances share a single `KeymaskEncoder`.
 The encoder can be seeded once (requires a single 192-bit seed) and passed into each `Keymask` instance.
-In consequence, each instance only requires an additional 64-bit (8-byte) seed to customize the LCG offsets.
+Consequently, each instance only requires an additional 64-bit (8-byte) seed to customize the LCG offsets.

 **Example (Multiple instances with a shared encoder)**